-All Out Arts and the Fresh Fruit Festival are incredibly grateful for those who support our mission of fighting intolerance through the arts.
+All Out Arts and the Fresh Fruit Festival is proud to be a part of the Stonewall 50 Consortium in 2019, and we are incredibly grateful for those who support our mission of fighting intolerance through the arts.

 Our overall programming is supported in part with public money generously provided by the New York City Department of Cultural Affairs, in conjunction with the New York City Council.
 Specific programs have been supported with grants from The Puffin Foundation, The Arch & Bruce Brown Foundation, Artists & Writers, and the New York State Council on the Arts.

 We wish to thank our Community Producing Partners for a long & supportive relationship: